Stand by Me

 We’ll always feed you

-— from Temple by Thao & the Get Down Stay Down
+You can always come home— from Temple by Thao & the Get Down Stay Down

 My father is from a small village in the Philippines.
 He is a retired civil engineer and ran is own firm for many years, but the business always seemed to struggle.
 Ever the eldest son, he always paid his employees before he paid his bills or himself.